akcanuv/supergit/README.md

-supergit
+# supergit
 The database of the future.

 ## Overview

-Supergit is an intelligent file organizer that helps manage and organize files within a repository using advanced AI capabilities.
+supergit is an intelligent file organizer that helps manage and organize files within a repository using LLM.
 It leverages the Anthropic API to provide contextual file organization and management.

 ## Features